-- Integrated an Identify implementation is defined in the Synopsys FPGA • synthesis tool and the Identify instrumentor is then launched directly from the Identify implementation in that project. - Assisted an Identify implementation is defined in the synthesis tool ٠ project, the project is saved, and the synthesis tool exited.
+- Integrated an Identify implementation is defined in the Synplify Pro project and the Identify instrumentor is then launched directly from the Identify implementation in that project. - Assisted an Identify implementation is defined in the Symplify Pro project, the project is saved, and the synthesis tool exited.
 The Identify instrumentor is then launched independently to open the saved project file.